Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

+In terms of AMQ, as shown in Table \ref{AMQAllComp}, the knowledge-distilled model requires fewer queries to succeed in the clone detection task, indicating lower robustness.
+In contrast, although the quantized model shows higher AMQ values for the clone detection task, it requires fewer queries to succeed in the vulnerability detection task.
+Moreover, the pruned model consistently requires higher AMQ values to successfully attack in the vulnerability detection task, suggesting greater robustness.
+We also observe a similar pattern for the GraphCodeBERT model on the clone detection and vulnerability tasks.
+These observations suggest that, based on the AMQ metric, the impact of compression techniques on model robustness varies across tasks, with no single technique consistently outperforming the others.

 To statistically validate whether the observed performance differences across the three compression techniques are significant, we apply the Friedman Test \cite{friedman1937use} to assess whether the differences among pruning, quantization, and knowledge distillation are statistically significant in terms of the \%ASR and AMQ values.
 A $p$-value less than 0.05 indicates that the differences in the performance of model compression techniques on the robustness of compressed models under adversarial attacks are statistically significant.
-The Friedman test reveals $p$-values of 0.018 and 0.037 for the \%ASR metric, and 0.038 and 0.017 for the AMQ metric, in the clone detection and vulnerability detection tasks, respectively.
-Since the $p$-values for both metrics are below the threshold (0.05), confirming a performance difference among the model compression strategies on the robustness of compressed models under adversarial attacks.
-These findings suggest that the selection of compression strategies can have a significant impact on language models for code for practical deployment in software analytics tasks.
+For the CodeBERT model, the Friedman test yields $p$-values of 0.018 and 0.037 for the \%ASR metric, and 0.038 and 0.017 for the AMQ metric, in the clone detection and vulnerability detection tasks, respectively.
+For the GraphCodeBERT model, the Friedman test yields $p$-values of 0.011 and 0.043 for the \%ASR metric, and 0.041 and 0.025 for the AMQ metric, in the clone detection and vulnerability detection tasks, respectively.
+Since the $p$-values for both metrics and models are below the threshold (0.05), confirming a performance difference among the model compression strategies on the robustness of compressed models under adversarial attacks.
+These findings suggest that selecting compression strategies can significantly impact language models for practical deployment in software analytics tasks.